mbrlabs/Mundus/README.md

 - Creation of multiple terrains
 - Basic support for loading heightmaps
-- Editing terrain height with brushes
+- Editing the terrain height with brushes
 - A skybox (not exportable yet)
 - Loading of g3db files
 - Loading of obj/fbx/dae files (note, that the [fbx-conv](https://github.com/libgdx/fbx-conv) binary must be set in the settings)
 - Placement of models in the world
-- Multiple sceneNames in one project
+- Multiple scenes in one project
 - A component based scene graph (not fully implemented yet)
 - Basic export of the project into a json format + assets